Scoot App

 Events

-I also conceived of, proposed, designed, and shipped an entire event create and management system - which allowed hosts to link their MAS and CRM systems to send emails out to attendees, collect registrants, and approve admissions and send invites.
+I also conceived of, proposed, designed, and shipped an entire event creation and management system - which allowed hosts to link their MAS and CRM systems and send emails out to attendees, collect registrants, and approve admissions and send invites.

 Fixing Customer Activation Issues

 Scoot has a designed customer experience for iOS, web, android, and mobile web on the browser.
-When I came onboard, only the core web experience has an acceptable user experience.
-I audited and activation and onboarding across all relevant platforms and experiences, Identified all issues, and designed and ticketed up solutions.
-As a result, we saw a massive increase in positive user feedback from non-web, mac users.
+When I came onboard, only the core web experience had an acceptable user experience.
+I audited and activation and onboarding across all relevant platforms and experiences, identified all issues, and designed and ticketed up solutions.
+As a result, we saw an average feedback rating on non web devices increase from 2.5 to 4.6/5 stars.

 Design System